olimorris/VectorCode/README.md

 vectorcode vectorise src/*.py
 ```
 "Orphaned documents" that has been removed in your filesystem but still "exists"
 in the database will be automatically cleaned.
+This will respect `.gitignore`
+under project root, unless the `-f`/`--force` flag is set.

 #### Querying from a collection
 ```bash